 The uploaded screenshot is shown in the translation context sidebar:

-In addition to Reviewing source strings, screenshots have a separate management interface under Tools menu.
-Upload screenshots, assign them to source strings manually or with the use of OCR.
+In addition to Reviewing strings, screenshots have a separate management interface under the Tools menu.
+Upload screenshots, assign them to source strings manually, or use optical character recognition to do so.

-Once a screenshot is uploaded, this interface handles management and assigning it to source strings:
+Once a screenshot is uploaded, this interface handles management and source string association: